-Come on, you knew all the myths from Romania were going to be pretty hardcore.
-And the strigoi might just be the most hardcore of all.
+Come on, you knew all the myths from Romania were going to be pretty intense.
+And the strigoi might just be the wildest of all.
 The myth of the strigoi gave rise to legends about both vampires and werewolves.
 Like vampires, strigoi are night-dwelling supernatural creatures - but even worse, they can shape-shift into any creature they want.
 They can also make themselves invisible.
 And what do they want?
 Why, blood, of course.

 This is another great creature from Romania.
 A pricolici is the soul of a particularly violent man that has come back in the form of a huge, terrifying wolf.
 Its goal?
-Mainly to kill people and cause chaos.
-It's kind of a werewolf/vampire hybrid - and since those are two things you should probably avoid on their own, you should probably be extra wary of the combination.
+Mainly to do harm and cause chaos.
+It's kind of a werewolf/vampire hybrid - and since those are two things you should avoid on their own, you should probably be extra wary of the combination.

 Baubai Hide In Dark Corners Of Houses Waiting To Take Children